Publish an eBook Today Using Several Available Methods!

 Publish an eBook version of your fiction novel to get your story working for you while you continue your search for a fiction book publisher.
 Don't just let your book sit on your desk collecting dust like most writers do while they wait for a publisher to respond to a query.

 Giving your customers a taste of your writing is a great way to hook them into your book or your style of writing.
-An eBook can serve several purposes including a method of advertising, a method of gathering potential customer's information, a way to get people interested in purchasing your book with a sample, and even provide a version of full publication of your short story or novel ready for immediate sale online.
+An eBook can serve several purposes including a method of advertising, a method of gathering potential customer's information, a way to get people interested in purchasing your book with a sample, a way to let people review your work to provide feedback, and even provide a version of full publication of your short story or novel ready for immediate sale online.

 With advances in modern technology, there are so many methods you can use to publish your book in electronic format.
 You are pretty much not limited when you publish your own eBook.
 You can create and publish samples to give away to people or you can publish your entire book as an eBook to sell to people just like you would a hard copy book.
 This can help you raise money to pay for very expensive marketing costs later on down the road or to fund a professional publishing contract with fiction book publishers.

 I prefer self-publishing because it is immediate and more profitable per book sale.
-But selling electronic copies of your books nowadays is much easier than traditional book publishing.
+And your book doesn't just have to be electronic - it can be paperback as well.
+But selling electronic copies of your books nowadays is much easier than traditional book publishing by using the Internet.

 When you prepare to publish an eBook, you must format your eBook the way you want your readers to see it.
-If you are using a word processor or document creator such as Microsoft Word, you can easily format it before you publish an eBook.
-In other words, what you see is what you get.
+If you are using a word processor or document creator such as Microsoft Word, you can easily format it before you publish an eBook in many different formats.
+But with this program, what you see is what you get.

 So, format your book in a standard book format that works for your fiction story to get that "what you see is what you get" look.

-Provide your fiction eBook to family, friends, and other writers so you can get a good idea of how far along you are.
+Provide your fiction eBook to family, friends, and other writers so you can get a good idea of how they like it.
 You can also ask them to provide you with suggestions that will help improve your book such as editing, structural, spelling and grammar suggestions.

 After your book is proofread and formatted, you must start working on copyrighting your fiction.
-Don't worry if about an ISBN just yet.
+Don't worry about an ISBN just yet.
 If you intend on selling and distributing your books on your own, you may not need one.
-Be aware, you do need an ISBN number if you wish to sell your book through online book stores.
+Be aware, you do need an ISBN number if you wish to sell your book through online book stores such as Amazon.

 Now you are ready to publish an eBook.
 So, where do you start?
 There are many programs out there that create self-executable eBooks, however, some people are very cautious when it comes to opening files that execute on their computer.
 Though these programs are cool and make your eBook look pretty fancy, it can be more beneficial to publish an eBook in standard PDF format.
 Most computer platforms out there have Adobe Reader software installed so you will have a very good chance at selling more eBooks that are in PDF format.